emmastrand/GMGI_Notebook/posts/2024-02-27 eDNA workflow CO1.md

 **Notes**
-- COIDB - eukaryotic Cytochrome Oxidase I (COI) from The Barcode of Life Data System (BOLD) - COI
 - Without taxonomy, this completed in 4 minutes and 30 seconds.
 - Dereplication is same as denoised.
 - maxN=0 is the default in the DADA2 trimming so no need to include.

-Flags from Fisheries team pipeline that I need to fold in:
-- trimOverhang=TRUE, minOverlap=106 in merge step as these deviate from the defaults.
-Asked in the Slack group, if no response then create issue on github.
-- use separate config to add in

-COIDB qiime2 process is stalling?
-Transfer seqs and tables to RHEL for blastn database that is already downloaded.
-Just for this answer.
+- I tried to add the reverse compliment of the primers but this then removed all data...
+Not sure why.
+Come back to this.

 ### RHEL blastn